English proficiency requirements

 Scores must be sent to KU by the testing agency and must be less than two years old at the time that Graduate Admissions processes the application.

 Special circumstances due to COVID-19

 Because in-person English testing might be challenging for some applicants during the COVID-19 pandemic, the online Duolingo English Test may temporarily be considered as a form of alternative documentation of English proficiency, as determined by KU’s Applied English Center, the Executive Council of Graduate Faculty, and the vice provost of graduate studies.
-Students who take the Duolingo exam must obtain a minimum score of 115 on the exam, and should work with their program’s department to submit their Duolingo score to Graduate Admissions for consideration.
+Students who take the Duolingo exam must obtain a minimum score of 115 on the exam, and will be required to test with the Applied English Center (AEC) before enrollment.
+Students should work with their program’s department to submit their Duolingo score to Graduate Admissions for consideration.

 Applicants are highly encouraged to take the practice test, as the Duolingo test is somewhat different from other English proficiency exams.
 Test takers should ask that their results be made visible on KU’s Duolingo dashboard.

 If you have satisfactorily completed all assigned coursework from the Applied English Center (AEC), the university will consider you fully proficient.
 You will not be required to continue any further English-language testing or coursework.
 See the following table for further details.

 If you have earned a baccalaureate degree (or higher) in residence from an accredited university or from a foreign university which conducts all instruction in English and which maintains substantially equivalent bachelor's, master's, or doctoral degree requirements, then you will be considered fully proficient and will not be required to complete AEC testing or coursework.
 Degrees earned online may not be used to verify English proficiency.